Privacy and confidentiality

-- Marketing from Canada Life: You will not receive any marketing or advertisements from Canada Life at the e-mail address you provide to Canada Life.
+- Marketing from Canada Life: You will not receive any marketing or advertisements from Canada Life at the email address you provide, without your consent.

-- Marketing from third parties: We will never sell your information to any third parties, or share it with any other organization for marketing purposes.
+- Marketing from third parties: We will never sell your individual information to third parties.

 The security of email communication cannot be guaranteed.
+Do not send private or confidential information to Canada Life via email (e.g., your Social Insurance Number, birthday).
 Any person wishing to communicate or send information of a private or confidential nature to Canada Life or a third party is encouraged to do so by other means.

-"Cookies" are small items of data that websites store in your browser.
-These data files contain information the site can use to track and organize the pages you have visited, and to gather information.
-Some of our web-based applications use "cookie" technology to measure site activity and tailor information to fit your personal interests.
-Canada Life uses both "session" and “permanent” cookies, both of which help us deliver a superior website experience that is designed to be fast, secure and personalized.
-You may decline cookies by configuring your web browser accordingly, but this may lead to reduced site functionality.
+“Cookies” are small items of data that websites store in your browser.
+These data files contain information the website can use to track and organize the pages you have visited, and to gather information.
+Some of our web-based applications use “cookie” technology to measure website activity and tailor information to fit your personal interests.
+Canada Life uses both “session” and “permanent” cookies, both of which help us deliver a superior website experience that is designed to be fast, secure and personalized.
+You may decline cookies by configuring your web browser accordingly, but this may lead to reduced website functionality.